Salford Together is a partnership between six health and care organisations, and the community and voluntary sector in Salford.

 Our Pledge to Salford

-- Commit to work together to make sure the people of Salford have the best opportunities to start, live and age well.
+- Commit to working together to make sure the people of Salford have the best opportunities to start, live and age well.

 - Ensure all long term health and care plans have the overall aim of reducing health inequalities.